MIT-Scioly/MIT-Scioly.github.io/README.md

 ## Miles TODO
-* Move logo to center of navbar when not on homepage.
+* Add updates to homepage and to Updates Page
 * Finish Event Pages
     * Create a list of "visible fields" as well as their display names.
 * ~~Merge History and The Team pages.~~